cyralinc/sidecar-failopen/README.md

 ## Deployment

-One health check must be deployed [per CNAME](#dns-cname), thus one lambda will be deployed for each sidecar/repository pair.
+One health check must be deployed [per CNAME](#dns-cname), thus one lambda will be deployed for each sidecar/repository endpoint pair.

 # Stack deployment